applicaster/developer.applicaster.com/book/dev-env/iOS/utils.md

 ### Facebook AcountKit
 Helper wrapper for communicating with the Facebook SDK and with Facebook AccountKit.
-This allows loging into facebook, performing graph requests and using Facebook Account Kit for authentication.
+This enables logging into Facebook, performing graph requests, and using Facebook Account Kit for authentication.

 Calling the delegate: `ZAAppConnector.sharedInstance().facebookAccountKitDelegate` Implemented protocol: `ZAAppDelegateConnectorFacebookAccountKitProtocol`